ai4os/ai4-docs/source/howtos/develop/index.rst

         :link: drift-watch
         :link-type: doc

-        Learn how to use DirftWatch to monitor data drift during production.
+        Learn how to use DriftWatch to monitor data drift during production.

 .. toctree::
    :maxdepth: 1